avigayel/SRCP/README.md

 ### 1 Overview
 The Short Reads circRNA Pipeline (SRCP) is made for identification of circRNAs when the length of the reads is relatively small (say <75bp)
-In such short reads the regular PCP pipeline identifies much less circle reads the SRCP.
+In such short reads the other pipelines identify much less circle reads the SRCP.

 ### 2 Parameters
 -circ (also –c or -C) – A file containing a list of circles locations in bed6 format.
--annotation (also –a or -A) – An annotation in REAL bed format
+-annotation (also –a or -A) – An annotation in bed.12 format
 <chr><locA><locB><name><reads><strand><cdsStart><cdEnd><numExons><exon starts><exon ends>
 -data (also –d or -dat) – the dataset file names separated by commas (explicitly in the shell)
 Example: -d <file1>,<file2>,...<fileN>